Physics is the study of natural phenomena, matter, energy and the interaction between

 Why physics at OSU?

-OSU Physics offers a personalized education through a combination of courses and research
+Our program offers you a personalized education through a combination of courses and

-experience.
-The department strives to provide our students with a one-on-one experience,
+research experience.
+The department strives to provide our students with a one-on-one

-as well as opportunities to participate in cutting-edge research in the areas of astronomy,
+experience, as well as opportunities to participate in cutting-edge research in the

-atomic-molecular physics, biophysics, condensed matter physics, high-energy physics
+areas of astronomy, atomic-molecular physics, biophysics, condensed matter physics,

 opportunities and we are confident our program prepares you for the diverse work environment.